 Brie Cheese is often called the ‘Queen of Cheese’.
 To add to your sister’s list of Brie cheese recipes, here are some of our personal favorites!

 Baked Stuffed Brie filled with Cranberries and Walnuts

 This recipe is a twist to your typical baked stuff pie.
 The cranberries and walnuts complement the subtle nutty and fruity taste of Brie cheese!
 It’s very easy to make and perfect for afternoon teas and picnics.
 You can find the recipe here:

 Who knew cheese and pear would be a perfect combination?
 Bump up your breakfast with this sweet and tangy cheese sandwich!
 The recipe could be found here:

 Cranberry Brie Cheese Dip

-Brie Cheese is not only great in savory dishes, it’s also great in desserts.
+Brie Cheese is not only great in savory dishes, but it’s also great in desserts.
 This recipe is perfect for the holidays.
-It is a quick and easy to make plus it’s a great way to increase your intake of Vitamin C. Watch how to make it here:
+It is quick and easy to make plus it’s a great way to increase your intake of Vitamin C. Watch how to make it here: